Financial stress

 • Feel stressed, tense, angry or irritable

 • Find your housing security is affected.
-You may have trouble paying rent or mortgage or have already had to move from your home
+You may have trouble paying rent or the mortgage or have already had to move from your home.

-• Be relying on unhealthy coping mechanisms, like abuse of drugs or alcohol
+• Be relying on unhealthy coping mechanisms, like substance abuse.

-• Find your relationship with friends and family are strained
+• Find your relationship with friends and family strained.

 Help is available